Asteroid Drift Inefy interactive lab / Vector run

 Scoring model

-Hits award points based on asteroid size, wave clears add a bonus, and the best score persists between sessions.
+Hits score by asteroid size, wave clears add bonuses, and best score persists.

 Survival tools